 With this type of fatigue, your body is letting you know that you are overdoing it.
 The tiredness is usually short term and you feel better after you stop and rest.

-Fatigue for people with cancer can be very different.
-The cancer or its treatment may make you feel very tired.
-The tiredness may not go away even when you rest.
+Fatigue for people with cancer might not go away even when you rest.
 It can go on for weeks, months or even years after you finish treatment.
 This is called chronic fatigue, which means long lasting.
 Most people get back to their normal energy levels from between 6 months to a year after the end of cancer treatment.
 But it can take longer.

 Fatigue is very common in people with cancer.
 It can be the most troubling symptom.
 It affects between 70 and 80 out of every 100 people (70 to 80%).
-Many people with cancer say that it is the most disruptive side effect of all.
+Many people say it's the most disruptive side effect of all.

 In the past, doctors and nurses haven't always appreciated the long term effects of fatigue on people with cancer.
 But there is now a lot of research into this area.
 Things are improving and there are ways of relieving fatigue.

-Fatigue can be a constant reminder of your cancer and this can be hard to accept.
-You may worry that because you feel so tired all the time your cancer must be getting worse.
+You might feel like fatigue is a constant reminder of your cancer and this can be hard to accept.
+You might worry that because you feel so tired all the time your cancer could be getting worse.
 But it is more likely to be a side effect of treatment, or due to the fact that cancer can cause fatigue.

-You are not imagining your cancer fatigue.
-It is very real and can have a big impact on your life.
-If you have symptoms of fatigue, let your doctor or nurse know.
-There are ways of managing fatigue and your medical team will try to help you.
+Fatigue is very real and can have a big impact on your life.
+Let your doctor know if you have symptoms of fatigue.
+There are ways of managing it and your medical team will try to help you.